- 4611 E. Harry

 - Phone: (316) 688-9341

-L .W.
-Clapp Golf Course, located in the southeast area of Wichita, is the shortest of the five public courses at 6,087 yards.
-The tight layout, coupled… more
+L.W.
+Clapp Golf Course, located in southeast Wichita, is the shortest of the five public courses.
+At 6,087 yards, the tight layout, coupled with a creek… more

 Take what you know about traditional golf and give it a 21st century twist – that is where you get FootGolf.
 The sport has risen in popularity over the last few years, giving Wichita and the surrounding area the chance to open three courses: L.W.
 Clapp Memorial Golf Course, Pine Bay Golf Course, Inc. and the Andover Municipal Golf Course.
 Each offers a different collection of holes for any skill set.
 The sport has become so big, there are national and international leagues loaded with players.